cubigato/gmc-geiger-mqtt/README.md

 # Make sure MQTT broker is running (e.g., mosquitto)
 # and mqtt.enabled is set to true in config.yaml

-# Method 1: Using the installed entry point (recommended)
 gmc-geiger-mqtt

-# Method 2: Using the wrapper script (backwards compatible)
-python3 run.py

 # If not in dialout group, use sg:
 sg dialout -c "gmc-geiger-mqtt"
-# or
-sg dialout -c "python3 run.py"
 ```

 The service will: